yuvipaloozie/Regime-Aware-Sector-Trading/README.md

 While the framework structurally eliminates major sources of data leakage, the strategy inherently operates under a few practical and mathematical constraints:

+* **Macro-Market Divergence:** The underlying HMM relies on traditional macroeconomic proxies (e.g., yield curve spreads, interest rates) to classify the environment.
+Between 2023 and 2026, traditional indicators signaled a high-risk, contractionary environment (State 2) due to inverted yield curves and elevated rates, prompting the model to rotate defensively.
+However, the equity market decoupled from the broader economy, experiencing a historic bull run driven entirely by a secular technological paradigm shift concentrated in a few mega-cap stocks.
+The framework models *cyclical* economic realities, making it inherently blind to idiosyncratic, *secular* equity manias that ignore traditional macro headwinds.
 * **Relative vs. Absolute Return:** The `XGBRanker` optimizes for relative cross-sectional performance.
 If the entire broader market experiences a sudden 20% crash, the ranker will successfully allocate to the "best" performing sector—but that sector may still suffer a 10% absolute loss.
 The model currently lacks a dynamic cash-allocation lever.
 * **Markov Property Assumption:** The Gaussian HMM mathematically assumes that the probability of transitioning to a future state depends *only* on the current state (the Markov property).
 In reality, macroeconomic cycles possess longer "memory" and exogenous shocks (e.g., geopolitical events) that are not fully captured by rolling historical volatility matrices.
 * **Macroeconomic Publication Lag:** While inputs like the VIX and Treasury Yields are continuous and real-time, many structural FRED economic indicators suffer from publication lags and post-facto revisions.
 Point in time data will be required for reliable deployment.